Firewall defined

 There are multiple types of firewalls, each using a different approach to traffic filtering.
 First generation firewalls worked as packet filters, comparing basic information such as original source and destination of the packet, the port being used, or the protocol against a predefined list of rules.

-Second generation comprised the so-called stateful firewalls, which added another parameter to the filter setup, namely connection state.
-Based on this information, the technology could determine if the packet was starting the connection, was a part of an existing connection or wasn’t involved at all.
+Second generation comprised the so-called ‘stateful’ firewalls, which added another parameter to the filter setup, namely connection state.
+Based on this information, the technology could determine if the packet was starting the connection, was a part of an existing connection, or wasn’t involved at all.

 The different types of firewall

-Since then, there have been a number of new types of firewalls introduced, all designed to protect you in different ways.
+Since then, there have been a number of new types cybersecurity of firewalls introduced, all designed to protect you in different ways.
 There are two different ways to categorise a firewall.
 The first is based on what they protect; these firewalls are either ‘network’ or ‘host-based’.
 One of these protects entire networks, whereas the other usually protects individual devices or computers.

 A little more information on these types of firewalls